 For women journeying through homelessness, Marisol Homes is the last stop before achieving independence.

 In a competitive and expensive housing market, women in Colorado often hop from shelter to shelter, lacking the long-term stability needed to find independent housing.
-But with Marisol Homes’ indefinite-stay program and its new location in Lakewood, women and their children find the stability and loving community needed to make them successful.
+But with Marisol Homes’ extended stay program and its new location in Lakewood, women and their children find the stability and loving community needed to make them successful.

 “Many women will go from shelter to shelter.
 At the end of 30 days or 120 days, they need to move again,” said Marisol Homes Program Director Amy Eurek.
 “What Marisol Homes does is decrease the instability and stress on a mother and children by offering an indefinite stay.
 What we offer is the last place they stay before they find a permanent place and independent living situation.”

-Marisol Homes has expand its available rooms for single women and children with the opening of a new home in Lakewood.
+Marisol Homes has expanded its available rooms for single women and children with the opening of a new home in Lakewood.
 The spacious house has six rooms for families with a large kitchen, basement with children’s play area, and a large yard.

 “We meet each family where they’re at and walk with them through each of the goals that they might have,” Eurek said.
 “We don’t stop there.
 We definitely want to take a look at the whole person.
 We’ll also take a look at the spiritual needs of each family.”